-Methotrexate is a first-line treatment for rheumatoid arthritis.
-If a person takes this drug during pregnancy, it can cause birth abnormalities.
+Methotrexate is not suitable for use during pregnancy, due to a risk of birth abnormalities.
 Both partners should avoid methotrexate when planning to become pregnant and during pregnancy.

-Methotrexate can help people manage their RA symptoms, but it can also cause severe toxicity.
+Methotrexate can help people manage their RA symptoms.
+However, it can also cause severe toxicity.

 In this article, we provide important information on how methotrexate affects women during pregnancy.